martinville/solarsynk_test/DOCS.md

 ![](https://github.com/martinville/solarsynk/blob/main/configuration.png)

 In case you are unsure what your Sunsynk inverter's serial number is.
 Log into the synsynk.net portal and copy the serial number from the "Inverter" menu item.
+For multiple inverters seperate the inverter serial numbers with a semi colon ; Example 123456;7890123

 ![](https://github.com/martinville/solarsynk/blob/main/sunserial.png)